TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 8/Job 8.7.md

 ---

-And though thy beginning was small, Yet thy latter end would greatly increase.
+Though your beginning was small, yet your latter end would greatly increase.